ADVICE NEEDED! Hiking Carrier that Can Hold Larger Children

-Monica B. Which one of these are best for children with little head control?
+Monica B. Which one of these is best for children with little head control?

 Briana S. Kinderpacks.
 They make some for preschool children.
 My son is 3 and the toddler one is huge.

 Sandra S. We have a freedom Chair from Cross Wind Concepts and our son(8) loves it.
 It can be used up to adult age/weight.
-It does take at least 2to lift over rough(hiking) ground but can be used by one person on fairly average ground.
+It does take at least 2 to lift over rough(hiking) ground but can be used by one person on the fairly average ground.

 Parent Recommendations (Affiliate Links):